 The simplest and most popular ballistic stretch is bent over toe touching with a bounce.
 On each rep, the athlete attempts to touch his or her toes using gravity and bodyweight to facilitate the stretch.

 By ballistically stretching your hamstrings this way, you risk hamstring tears and cramping in your quadriceps, not to mention the possibility for lower back injury.
-Do not use ballistic stretching!
-If you disagree, you are welcome to leave comments.
+If you do use this stretch, be sure to warm up properly.

 Leighton, J.R.
 A study of the effect of progressive weight training on flexibility.
 J. Assoc.
 Phys.
 Ment.
 Rehab.
 18. 1964

 National Strength and Conditioning Association.
-Essentials of strength training and conditioning, 2nd edition.
+Essentials of Strength Training and Conditioning.
 Champaign, IL: Human Kinetics.
 2002

 Vidic, M. Flash Mavi.
 Ballistic Stretching in Martial Arts.